RowanRishe/FlowRET/README.md

 - customerName

-- LSAPrescriptions: Initially empty; later set to a comma-seperated list of prescriptions that require LSA
+- SLAPrescriptions: Initially empty; later set to a comma-seperated list of prescriptions that require SLA

 - responseReceived: A boolean flag to indicate if the customer has responded